- About Us

 |ECFC Issue: Child Care|

-Increase dependent care FSA contribution amounts and apply an inflation adjuster.
+Increase dependent care FSA contribution amounts

 IRC Section 129 requires that average benefits provided to employees not highly compensated be at least 55% of the average benefits provided to highly compensated employees.
 For benefits provided through a salary reduction agreement, a plan may disregard any employees with compensation less than $25,000.
 This provision worked well originally because employees earning less than $25,000 typically elect the child care tax credit, rather than a salary reduction arrangement.